Chennaipy/website/content/january-2015-meet-minutes.md

 - Speaker: Prof. Amritanshu Prasad
 - Video: [Vimeo](https://vimeo.com/album/3253406/video/119506004)

-He showed coding samples on exception handling to explain the concept.
+Prof. Amritanshu showed coding samples on exception handling to explain the concept.
 It was useful.

 ### Pystrokes

 - Speaker: Rajesh Singh
 - Video: [Vimeo](https://vimeo.com/album/3253406/video/118873669)

-He spoke about accelerating Python using Cython.
+Rajesh spoke about accelerating Python using Cython.
 It gave a different perspective.

 There was a tea break where people had a chance to know each other and